-Dumbbell calf raise is a great exercise for strengthening your calves, as many people neglect this muscle group.
+Dumbbell calf raise exercise is a great exercise for strengthening your calves, as many people neglect this muscle group.

 Adding this exercise to your lower body workout routine will help to round out the session.

 Dumbbell calf raises are also a good exercise for helping to improve your balance and agility as well.

 Do this towards the end of the workout program as the calves are used as synergists for any of the other standing lower body exercises you do, so you won’t want to tire them out prior to doing those major compound exercises.

 - Get into a standing position on a step or weight plate with the heels hanging off, holding a set of dumbbells in either hand.
 If you struggle with balance, consider holding just one dumbbell in one hand and using the other hand to grab onto a nearby object to assist with balance.

 - Keeping the body upright and the back straight, head looking forward, rise up onto the toes until the calf muscles come to a complete contraction.

 - Pause at the top of the exercise for a brief second to increase the tension on the muscle and then slowly lower back to the starting position.